SM7I/Utilities/README.md

 # Utilities
-Precompiled retro computer utilities for x86_64 Windows, x86_64 Linux, x86_64 Mac Intel and Mac m1
+Precompiled retro computer utilities for:

+<li>x86_64 Windows, x86_64 Linux, x86_64 Mac Intel and Mac m1

 In this repo you´ll find different utilities compiled for both x86_64 Windows and Linux.
 More utilities will be contantly added so keep an eye out here from time to time.